b-lukaszuk/BS_wJ_eng/contents/calendar.md

 year with `for y in start:step:yr`).
 Of course, we take into account leap years (see `isLeap` from @sec:leap_year_solution) if there are any.
-Finally (`return`), we use the previously defined `getMonthData` method, to get the calculations (starting day, days in month) for a month we are looking for.
+Finally (`return`), we use the previously defined `getMonthData` method, to get the necessary information (starting day, days in month) for a month we are looking for.

 All that's left to do is to pack it all into `getCal` wrapper for the ease of use.